RuxinMa/packpilot/README.md

 ### Database Issues

-If you notice data is not saving or appears outdated:
+If data is not saving or appears outdated:

 1. Stop the application:
    ```bash